 How is it different from other registry sites? -

-We’re different for a few reasons: (1) Every single product that we recommend has been sourced directly from a parent.
+We’re different for a few reasons: (1) Poppylist is the first baby registry platform where a gift-giver is never re-directed to shop for a loved one.
+We’re also the first and only baby registry site to give complete control to the parents.
+This means that after a gift has been purchased from your baby registry, moms and dads will decide exactly what baby products they want delivered, and when.
+(2) Every single product that we recommend has been sourced directly from a parent.
 People want less advertising and less influencer marketing.
 We’re doing just that, and establishing immense trust along the way.
-(2) We’re the only registry site that recommends the essentials.
+(3) We’re the only registry site that recommends the essentials.
 We are not pushing products.
 On average, we recommend ~51 items.
 We know non-essential purchases are down, and we have a unique opportunity to help expecting parents make informed purchasing decisions for their families.
-And (3) Our co-founder is a father.
+And (4) Our co-founder is a father.
 With his perspective and experience, we are positioned to serve all parents, not just mothers.
 This is a major gap in the parent space, and we’re excited to lead and fill this effort for dads everywhere!

 Do you consider yourself a minimalist?